3 Best Hostels in Istanbul, Turkey – Blue Mosque View and Boutique Design

 🎁 New to Hostels?
 Read our guide to staying in a Hostel for the First Time here.
 We especially recommend reading:

-The 3 COOLEST Hostels in Istanbul are …
+The 3 Best Hostels in Istanbul are …

 Overview: Best Hostels by Traveler Type